 However, the entry in the calendar for the feast of St Wulfsige, bishop of Sherborne (c.993–1002), an entry written in majuscules and unique among English calendars from before 1100 (8 January, p.
 29), has given rise to the theory that the book was produced in the cathedral priory there.
 This theory is compatible with the prominence given to the cult of St Swithun in the calendar, because a miracle-working statue of the saint had been brought from Winchester and established there during the pontificate of Bishop Ælfwald (1045–c.1062) (see William of Malmesbury, Gesta pontificum, ii.82).
 The calendar lacks, however, an entry for the translatio of Juthwara (13 July), an Anglo-Saxon virgin martyr whose relics were also brought to Sherborne during Ælfwald’s pontificate.
 Many feasts are entered in majuscules in this calendar, and the feast of Wulfsige is by no means its only rarity: it also has entries for St David of Wales (1 March), for Eadwold, an anchorite venerated at Cerne Abbey (12 August), and for St Olaf (29 July), to go with the mass-prayers at the heart of the book (pp. 162–3).

-Useful comparisons may be made with London, British Library, MS Additional 74236, a magnificent service book about which there is no doubt that it was made for Sherborne Abbey.
+Useful comparisons may be made with London, British Library, Additional MS 74236, a magnificent service book about which there is no doubt that it was made for Sherborne Abbey.
 (I say ‘Sherborne Abbey’, because the house ceased to be a priory serving the bishop's seat in 1091 when a new cathedral was consecrated at Old Sarum; it was formally raised from being a priory to an abbey in 1122.)
 The calendar on pages 1–12 of this missal has many similarities to that in Corpus 422 (not least in the presence of Wulfsige’s feast on 8 January), but there are also contrasts, such as the prominence given to the feast of Juthwara’s translatio (which is to be celebrated in cappis, ‘in copes’), the absence of St Olaf, and the addition of an octave for the natal feast of St Swithun (9 July).
-The calendar also has a dedicatio for the ecclesia of St Mary at Sherborne (also to be celebrated in cappis), but this feast may well have been established long after Corpus 422 was produced.
+The calendar also has a dedicatio for the ecclesia of St Mary at Sherborne (18 July), which was also to be celebrated in cappis; but this feast may well have been established long after Corpus 422 was produced.
 Wulfsige and Juthwara are also given full sets of propers in the sanctoral cycle (pp. 440 and 489).
 Made around 1400–1407, Additional 74236 was commissioned by Robert Bruyning, abbot of Sherborne (1385–1415), who figures prominently among its illustrations.

 Description and Facsimile: Cambridge, Corpus Christi College, MS 422.